Eve’s speech deliveredÂ at Shele’s Memorial – January 9th 2011

 household responsibilities, as Mom would have done. Â At times, Shele

-prepared and cooked weekday and Shabbat meals, did the family shopping
+prepared and cooked weekday and Sabbath meals, did the family shopping

 and looked after the household, all while doing her own job of going to